MarkusHohle/Python/README.md

 # Python
- Miscellaneous: Lecture Material, Bayesian, BioInformatics and a little set of code lines that helps you passing the 1st technical interview : )
+ Miscellaneous: Lecture Material, Bayesian, BioInformatics and a little set of code lines (warm-up) that helps you passing the 1st technical interview : )

 # Simple GUI